dirtybrie/stringbean/README.md

 > directory but the same thing above applies just make one or edit the script.

 > [!NOTE]
-> Just FYI the file stringbean writes to is in append mode so as long
+> Just FYI the file stringBEAN writes to is in append mode so as long
 > as the name you give the .txt file remains the same and is in the
-> stringbean directory.
+> stringBEAN directory.
-> stringbean won't overwrite but instead append to it.
+> stringBEAN won't overwrite but instead append to it.<br/>
 > DO NOT CHANGE IT TO OVERWRITE MODE("w+")
+>
+> I know telling you NOT to do something just makes you want to do it even more<br/>
+> however if it's in overwrite it will keep overwriting the file it puts the strings in,<br/>
+> meaning the end result is just one line of text.
+>
 > -db

 > Tips for me on better programming?
 Contact me ;)